We don’t have to wonder anymore.

 We interpret Shakespeare through our own experiences.
 We own these plays.
 We value theatrical, literary, and cultural traditions, but our ensembles’ interpretations (often nontraditional, but always text-based) take precedence.
 In staging, our objectives are simply to tell the story as we understand it (in under 90 minutes!) and to keep the ensemble together; this leads to breathtaking problem-solving and improvisation.

 + How Do We Know It Works?

-We have seen dramatic changes in ensemble members over the last six years at WHV, and we’ve seen them in as little as two weeks at Parnall.
-The cultures at these prisons also shifting.
+We have seen dramatic changes in ensemble members over the last seven years at WHV, and in the last two years at Parnall—sometimes in as little as two weeks.
+The cultures at these prisons are also shifting.
 Staff and inmates alike see the positive impact of the program, and they look forward to our performances.
 Our ensemble members take on new challenges and commitments, and they alter the way in which they interact with others.
 They feel better, so they do better.

-On the outside, several alumni are pursuing goals developed in SIP.
-We get glowing reports about reconnecting with family and having real jobs--things they never thought possible.
-Recidivism is only one measure of success, but the extremely low rate among our WHV alumni -- 5.7% -- is extremely encouraging.
+On the outside, a number of alumni are pursuing goals developed in SIP.
+We get glowing reports about reconnecting with family and having real jobs—things they never thought possible.
+And, while recidivism is only one measure of success, 91.5% of SIP's alumni have stayed out of prison since their release.
+And that is awesome!!!

 Through sustained support, mentorship, resource-sharing, and professional development opportunities, we hope to aid our alumni in this next phase as people who’ve known them in a positive light in the last one.